Raging Waters Sydney: Attractions

-On the other side of The Beach is tower four, featuring five slides also by WhiteWater West: Half Pipe, Typhoon, Tropical Cyclone, The Breakers, and AquaTube.
+The final tower, tower four, featuring five slides also by WhiteWater West: Half Pipe, Typhoon, Tropical Cyclone, The Breakers, and AquaTube.
 All slides but one on this tower use two-person inline tubes, the exception being typhoon, which uses a four person raft.
 Half Pipe is a Boomerango of a similar design to Bombora; however, the exit chute from the vertical wall features a small camel hump for a second moment of weightlessness.
 Typhoon is a Rattler where riders slide down open flume sections before entering two cylinders at right angles.
 Riders oscillate back and forth inside the cylinders before emerging and continuing with the open slide.
 Tropical Cyclone is a Constrictor, a slide characterised by three wide helices.
 Internally, these helices measure 2.1 m in diameter as opposed to the 1.3 m helices evidenced in the rest of the slide.
 The Breakers are a set of four Master Blaster slides.
 These slides mimic roller coasters by providing not only descents, but ascents as well.
 Ascents are achieved through water jets blasting the raft uphill.
 AquaTube is a traditional flume ride that features enclosed twists and turns in complete darkness.
 The ride is a Giant AquaTube by WhiteWater West.